 Exceptions are clearly stated in the HIPAA statute.
 For example, Treatment and Payment Operations are some of the broadest exceptions.
 In those cases, an optometrist would not need a patient’s authorization to disclose PHI each time to get paid or to send information to another treating doctor.

 Considering this, if a patient has described her treatment and experience with Dr. Smith on her Facebook page, can he comment?
 Can he correct any information she might have misrepresented in her post?

 Without the patient’s written authorization, the answer is NO.

 Physicians cannot even acknowledge that a patient is, indeed, their patient.
 While it may seem counterintuitive that a patient can detail every account they’ve ever had with Dr. Smith and Dr. Smith cannot acknowledge this, HIPAA regulations are clear.
 Dr. Smith cannot make acknowledgements even if the patient’s information is incorrect.
 Patients have the right to disclose their own PHI or experiences with a provider, however the same rights do not extend to providers without proper authorization for disclosure.

 A recent Connecticut HIPAA fine demonstrates this even more clearly.

 A patient contacted a local TV station to say a medical practice turned her away because of her service animal.
 When the reporter called the practice for its side of the story, a physician disclosed the patient’s PHI while defending the practice.

-An Office of Civil Rights (OCR) investigation discovered that the physician’s discussion with the reporter constituted a reckless disregard for the patient’s privacy.
+An Office for Civil Rights (OCR) investigation discovered that the physician’s discussion with the reporter constituted a reckless disregard for the patient’s privacy.
 The investigation also revealed that the doctor disclosed this information after the practice’s privacy officer instructed the doctor to not respond to the media or to respond with no comment.